cookieclicker123/Expert-Agent/README.md

 - "What are the implications of recent AI developments for traditional trading strategies?"

 Market Data + News:
-- "Why is NVDA stock moving today?"
+- "Why is (NVDA) stock moving today?"
-- "Analyze AAPL's performance with recent supply chain news"
+- "Analyze (AAPL)'s performance with recent supply chain news"
-- "How are analyst ratings affecting MSFT's price?"
+- "How are analyst ratings affecting (MSFT)'s price?"

 Comprehensive Analysis:
-- "Give me a complete analysis of the AI chip market, including NVDA, AMD, and INTC"
+- "Give me a complete analysis of the AI chip market, including (NVDA), (AMD), and (INTC)"
 - "Analyze the impact of current market conditions on options trading strategies"
 - "What's driving the semiconductor sector this week?
 Include historical context and current data"